 It is important to note that when you have a vehicle that has been involved in a collision, has been subjected to the stress of racing, or simply shows the fatigue of high mileage and long life, there can be misalignment and even hidden damage within the substructure that can cause fitment issues.

 Classic Industries offers a huge selection of auto body panels for classic cars, including small and large patch panels, as well as complete replacement doors, fenders, hoods, and other sheet metal pieces.
+We also offer a wide range of rust treatment and prevention chemicals.
 Click the button below to get a free full-color restoration parts catalog for your classic car.